MRobi1/jailman/.github/PULL_REQUEST_TEMPLATE/new_blueprint.md

 - [ ] My changes generate no new warnings
 - [ ] I have added tests to this description that prove my fix is effective or that my feature works
 - [ ] Any new files are named using lowercase (to avoid issues on case sensitive file systems)
-- [ ] I've added myself as a codeowner for the new blueprint in /docs/CODEOWNERS
+- [ ] I've added myself as a codeowner for the new plugin in /docs/CODEOWNERS